 Those entire years lived under a false identity are one of the biggest regrets of my life.
 I considered it a sin to go to Mass and pray to the god who didn't exist.
 I actually kinda considered it sacrilege.
 How much did I miss out on by lying to everyone?
 I had to avoid religious conversations for fear that one of the contradictions of Catholicism would be exposed and I'd have to choose between profaning my belief in reason and conscience or coming out.
 I knew it was my duty to tell the truth, and I considered it a sin every day I didn't, but, I wasn't brave and I had come to terms with that.

-One of the factors that led to me coming out was realizing how many hours I must've wasted going to Mass and saying the Rosary with everyone (we'd gotten more devout at some point here and started praying it most days).
+One of the factors that helped motivate me to come out was realizing how many hours I must've wasted going to Mass and saying the Rosary with everyone (we'd gotten more devout at some point here and started praying it most days).
 Thousands?
 What could I have accomplished if I had been honest from the start?
 With all that freed time, how many words of novels could I have written?
 How much could I have learned in the way of useful skills?

-Finally, I came out to my family and the results were, to put it how I felt at the time, incredibly unimpressive.
+Finally, I came out to my family and the reaction was, to put it how I felt at the time (and still do), insultingly unimpressive.
 There was barely any reaction.
-No one tried to argue with me.
-I was actually insulted that my older siblings didn't.
+No one even tried to argue with me.
+I thought at least my older siblings would've.
 Did they think I was too irrational to be convinced, did they know their beliefs were irrational, or did they just not care about their religion?

-Regardless, what I'm certain of is that Catholicism is a horrific religion with almost no truth in it, and that deceiving yourself is always wrong, and that deceiving others is also wrong, and that telling the truth makes you more powerful in multiple ways.
+Regardless, what I'm certain of is that Catholicism is a horrific religion with almost no truth in it, that deceiving yourself is always wrong, that deceiving others is also wrong, and that telling the truth makes you more powerful in multiple ways.
 I've also learned a lot from my experience about the malicious genius of Catholicism and how cleverly this religion manipulates and impairs the minds of its followers.
 I'll write more about it some time.